KU Eye Residency Program

 From their first day in the program, residents are immersed in the departmental culture of teaching.
 Residents participate in continuing medical education courses sponsored by the department, in lecture series for allied health providers, and in the education of other residents, fellows and medical students rotating through the department.

 Residents also participate in the Kansas City metropolitan area Journal Club--a meeting held four times a year featuring invited speakers and an opportunity to interact with community ophthalmologists, in annual meetings of the Kansas City Society of Ophthalmology and Otolaryngology, and the departmental-run Kansas EyeCon, at which nationally known guest speakers join faculty and residents in presenting original research projects.

-Each resident is enrolled in the American Academy of Ophthalmology's basic science self-study course, with self instruction supplemented by weekly study sessions involving all residents.
+Each resident is enrolled in the American Academy of Ophthalmology's basic science self-study course, with self-instruction supplemented by weekly study sessions involving all residents.
 Acquisition of technical and surgical skills is guided by the Skills Transfer Checklist, a programmed course required of all residents.
-In addition, residents participate in our monthly grand rounds and clinical conferences.
-Clinical staff gives numerous regularly scheduled lectures.

-For additional information on the KU Ophthalmology residency program, contact Audrey Morrison, Residency Coordinator, at 913-588-6660.
+For additional information about the KU Ophthalmology residency program, contact Audrey Morrison, Residency Coordinator, at 913-588-6660.